Yet Another Tech Giant Throws Its Weight Behind Nuclear As AI's Monstrous Power Demands Spike

 Landmark Deal

-On Monday, Google announced a landmark agreement with nuclear startup Kairos Power to purchase energy produced by seven yet-to-be-built small modular nuclear reactors.
-The companies claim the deal aims to add upwards of 500 megawatts "of new 24/7 carbon-free power to US electricity grids" — that is, over a decade from now when Kairos promises the reactors will be built.
+On Monday, the company announced a landmark deal with nuclear startup Kairos Power to purchase energy from seven small modular reactors that have yet to be built.
+The partners say the project will deliver up to 500 megawatts of new 24/7 carbon-free power to U.S. electricity grids once the reactors come online more than a decade from now.

 “This agreement helps accelerate a new technology to meet energy needs cleanly and reliably,” wrote Michael Terrell, Google’s senior director for energy and climate, in a company blog post, “and unlock the full potential of AI for everyone.”